-At the weekends, there is a fully cooked breakfast in the morning, a roast meal on Sunday as well as ice creams and cakes for pudding.

-A Tuck Shop is open for boarders on a Wednesday evening.
+At the weekends, there is a fully cooked breakfast in the morning, a Roast meal on Sunday as well as ice creams and cakes for pudding.
+A Tuck Shop has been opened for boarders on a Wednesday evening.

 Pocket Money